FritsvanLatum/OCLC_Services/readme.md

 # OCLC Services

-This repository contains PHP libraries for communicating with OCLC's WMS.
+This repository contains PHP libraries for communicating with OCLC's WMS via API's.
-OCLC offers several API's.
-For several of these API's a class is provided.
+For each library a test is provided in the subdirectory TEST.

+The subdirectories:
+* OCLC: helpers for authorization
+* SOLR: an example schema, and example PHP files for communicating with SOLR
+* TEST: test scripts for each library
+* docs: some documentation other than in this md file
+* idm_templates: TWIG templates for the IDM_Service library
+* ncip_templates: TWIG templates for the NCIP library
+* output_examples: several examples of responses of the API's

 ## Base class OCLC_Service
 This class, defined in OCLC_Service.php contains the knitty gritty of HMAC and token authorization.
 All classes described below are extensions of OCLC_Service.

 ## WorldShare Identity Management API